manan-ec/manan-ec.github.io/devlog/mar24-week-1.md

 - 20:00 - Dropping this issue as it will overcompliate flows in the app, adviced by Ab.

 Sign out @20:00

+### Sunday, Mar 10:

+Started @8:10

+- 09:00 - Adding features section on website.
+- 10:00 - Submitted PR.
+- 11:00 - Working on clearing woodwork using "Clear" button.
+- 12:00 - Able to clear the woodwork, but undo manager is not working as expected.
+- 15:00 - Seems like there are multiple sources of truth.
+- 16:00 - Still fixing the undo not working issue.
+- 17:30 - No undos are working for modular, fixing it with "Clear" issue will introduce scope creep, will make a new issue and work on it later, Submitted PR for clearing woodwork sides.

+Sign out @17:30